mindleluei/R-practice/README.md

 It includes various field of data and Data analyzing pratices.

-Especially, includes Data Preprocessing, Descriptive Statistic, Algorithmic practice used in Data mining and Data Visualization.
+Especially, Data Preprocessing, Descriptive Statistic, Algorithmic practice used in Data mining and Data Visualization.